 Your child may now be taking only one nap and sleeping about 12 to 14 hours a day.
+Even if your child sometimes does not nap, plan for a quiet period of rest at a regular time each day.

 Keep a regular bedtime routine for your child.